shawnlawson/XAI-Visual-Guts/ML_PostMortem.md

 What happens to all of this when it intersects with the space of quantum computing?

 In the space of machine learning, the easiest guess is to say that training time will become instantaneous, rather than waiting weeks and consuming incredible amounts of natural resources.
 This is a double-sided result.
-THanks to this property, we can generate and test thousands of variations to achieve more accurate NNs.
+Thanks to this property, we can generate and test thousands of variations to achieve more accurate NNs.
 It's like standing on the doorstep to incredible leaps forward in technological progress and improvements to humanity.

 Not so great, we can generate and test thousands of variations to achieve more accurate NNs.
 Speed has always been an issue.
 Virilio and Lotringer have discussed the effects of speed on war[^6].
 While this is not a foregone conclusion, it is critical to know how important speed is to many aspects of techno-modern human existence.
 As with any emergent technology, its power to control or dominate has been a historical reality throughout human history.